We ask that only one caregiver accompany their child to our clinic

 What is Croup?

 Croup is a common viral infection that can be caused by the parainfluenza virus or an allergic reaction.
 Allergic Croup is usually very sudden in onset and will not cause fever.
 Infectious croup is generally preceded by cold symptoms and fever.
 Both can cause inflammation of the voice box (Larynx) and windpipe (Trachea).
 The swelling causes the airway to become obstructed, causing rapid or labored breathing, hoarseness, and the familiar “barking seal” cough.
 The most obvious sign that your child may have croup is by the sound of the cough.
 Most often it is described as sounding like a dry, barking, or a seal-like cough.
 Other symptoms may include cold-like symptoms, fever, and difficulty breathing.
 Symptoms of croup may improve during the day but worsen at night while they are lying down.
+If your child is experiencing these symptoms, visiting a kids urgent care can provide timely and appropriate treatment.

 Who can get Croup?